-There are many toxic ingredients lurking in your beauty products.
+There are many questionable ingredients lurking in your beauty products.
 The laws governing these products are so limited that known cancer causing chemicals are legally allowed in US-sold products.
-Many of these chemicals have been banned in other countries, but our government is lagging behind.
+Many of these ingredients have been banned in other countries, but our government is lagging behind.

 We need to be our own advocates for our health and that of our families.
 An informed consumer is a smart consumer.
 Let your money do the talking and choose nontoxic products.
-Here is a list of known toxic chemicals that are widely used in personal care products.
+Here is a list of known harmful ingredients that are widely used in personal care products.

 Sodium Lauryl Sulfate is a detergent and surfactant.
 It is what makes your shampoo lather.
 This means it reduces the surface tension by increasing its spreading and wetting abilities.
 It allows for more even penetration and dispersion.
 It is one of the most common causes of chronic allergic skin reactions, such as rashes and dermatitis.
 It is considered a penetration enhancer, which means it has such small molecules that it is able to cross the membranes of your body’s cells.
 This allows other toxins to enter the cells once they are compromised.
 It can be listed as SLS, ammonium laurel sulfate (ALS), monododecyl ester sodium salt sulfuric acid, sodium dodecyl sulfate, sodium laureth sulfate (SLES), sodium salt sulfuric acid, monododecyl ester, sulfuric acid, monododecyl ester, sodium salt, A13-00356, akyposal SDS, aquaria ME, or aquaria methyl.